biolink/biolink-model/docs/index.md

      * [mechanism of action](mechanism_of_action.md) - a boolean flag to indicate if the edge is part of a path or subgraph of a knowledge graph that constitutes the mechanism of action for a result.
      * [negated](negated.md) - if set to true, then the association is negated i.e. is not true
      * [object](object.md) - connects an association to the object of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
+     * [object category](object_category.md) - Used to hold the biolink class/category of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
+     * [object category closure](object_category_closure.md) - Used to hold the object category closure of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
+     * [object closure](object_closure.md) - Used to hold the object closure of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
+     * [object label closure](object_label_closure.md) - Used to hold the object label closure of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
      * [object location in text](object_location_in_text.md) - Character offsets for the text span(s) in the supporting text corresponding to the object concept of the extracted assertion
+     * [object namespace](object_namespace.md) - Used to hold the object namespace of an association.
+This is a denormalized  field used primarily in the SQL serialization of a knowledge graph via KGX.
      * [original object](original_object.md) - used to hold the original object of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.
      * [original predicate](original_predicate.md) - used to hold the original relation/predicate that an external knowledge source uses before transformation to match the biolink-model specification.
      * [original subject](original_subject.md) - used to hold the original subject of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.